Gorge Management Plan Review

 When enacted in 1986, the Columbia River Gorge National Scenic Area Act required the development of a Management Plan that ensures the protection and enhancement of scenic, natural, cultural, and recreation resources.
 The Management Plan also must protect agricultural lands, forest lands, and open spaces.
-The original Management Plan was adopted in 1991 and has been reviewed only once in 25 years (view current Management Plan), although the law requires it to be reviewed at least once every ten years.
-Prior to the 2020 revision, most of the resource protection provisions of the plan are based on inventories, science, and policies that are more than 25 years old.
+The original Management Plan was adopted in 1991 (and until the 2020 review had been reviewed only once in 25 years (view current Management Plan), although the law requires it to be reviewed at least once every ten years.
+Prior to the 2020 revision, most of the resource protection provisions of the plan were based on inventories, science, and policies that are more than 25 years old.

-Many of the issues raised by the public during the last review of the plan were not addressed in subsequent years, and development on sensitive lands within the National Scenic Area continues to march forward under these outdated guidelines.
+Many of the issues raised by the public during the last review of the plan were not addressed in subsequent years, and development on sensitive lands within the National Scenic Area continued to march forward under these outdated guidelines.

 Sign Up for Action Alerts

 Get updates on actions you can take to help protect the Gorge.